YouTube execs reportedly shrugged off warnings about toxic videos

 Yet several years before YouTube pledged to stop recommending conspiracy videos, a privacy engineer suggested that videos skirting the edges of the site's content policies shouldn't be included in recommendations.
 His proposal was rejected at the time, according to the report, though YouTube eventually adopted the idea this January.
 YouTube has added other measures to combat false content, including information panels on video pages and search results that offer truthful information on sensitive or controversial topics.

 Meanwhile, Motherboard reports white nationalist and neo-Nazi propaganda videos are freely available on YouTube.
 The publication shared some examples with the service, which removed advertising from them, added content warnings and made sure they didn't appear in recommendations.
-However, the videos remain on YouTube for anyone to find in search results.
+But the videos are still on YouTube, and you can view them via search results.